krishnakaushik25/MERNG-Social-Media-APP/README.md

 Star⭐ the repo if you like what you see😉.

-Full stack, fully-featured social media application using MERN Stack( MongoDB, Express, React, Node), GraphQL and Semantic-UI.
+Full stack, fully-featured social media application using MERNG Stack( MongoDB, Express, React, Node, GraphQL) and Semantic-UI for the User Interface.

-implemented a GraphQL server that using Node and Express to communicate to a MongoDB Database and fetch and persist data to a social media app backend.
+Implemented a GraphQL server that using Node and Express to communicate to a MongoDB Database and fetch and persist data to a social media app backend.

-To log in: make any email you want and password longer than 4 characters
+To Register: Make any username annd email you want(It should have the @ usual regex in it), password and confirm password should be same , otherwise it raises the error!!

-Working Sample Account: userx@email.com, 123456
+Working Sample Account: userX, userx@email.com, Password:123456, Confirm password:123456

+If you have already registered, you can loin with the same creds you gave for registration otherwise it pop ups the error!!

 The list of resources that I used for building this project are listed in the acknowledgements.